 In addition to hands-on experience, the internship program coordinates a comprehensive calendar of events which revolves around brown-bag lunches and may include field trips and recreational activities.
 During the internship program, interns are connected through an Internal MassDEP Intern Facebook Group where they can communicate, share their experiences, and obtain information about upcoming events.
 Interns conclude their internships by sharing their experiences at MassDEP through presentations.

-If you apply for a specific position, please follow both a) the instructions below and b) any other instructions provided in the specific internship description.
+If you apply, please follow both a) the instructions below and b) any other instructions provided in the specific internship description.

 A completed Internship Application Form along with a copy of your resume and cover letter;